 Climbing in Squamish - Our Local Guides' Favourites

 One of the best things about living in Squamish is we are blessed with some of the best venues in the world for action sports.
-World class kiteboarding, white-water paddling, epic, world re-known singletrack, it’s all here.
+World-class kiteboarding, whitewater paddling, epic, world re-known singletrack, it’s all here.
 But where Squamish really shines is on the rock.
-Squamish is one of the premiere rock climbing destinations in the world.
-There are thousands of routes, ranging from single pitch sport climbs to full day traditional multi-pitch climbs to high alpine rock routes and everything in between.
+Squamish is one of the premier rock climbing destinations in the world.
+There are thousands of routes, ranging from single pitch sport climbs to full-day traditional multi-pitch climbs to high alpine rock routes and everything in between.

 Mercy Me, 5.8 – A tricky little climb below the Grand Wall that has awesome exposure

-Right Wing 5.10 – ROne of the lesser known classics in Squamish, Right Wing is a staunch 5.10 that demands every skill in the book.
+Right Wing 5.10 – One of the lesser-known classics in Squamish, Right Wing is a staunch 5.10 that demands every skill in the book.

 Sunset Strip 5.10 – The easiest free route to breach the Western Face of the Chief, it’s sustained and absolutely worth the effort.